 3. Field Service Technician:

-Once he adds line items to the work order, the Technician will generate a service report and take a signature from the customer and completes the work order.
+Once he adds line items to the work order, the Technician will generate a service report and take a signature from the customer and complete the work order.

 Introducing Salesforce Field Service Lightning